This post may contain affiliate links, view our disclosure policy.

 Likewise, if you are visiting Disney with toddlers, the importance of having a touring plan becomes even more essential.

 Disney World itself is gigantic, and the 4 parks within it are both large, and very spread out.
+Not only that but there are also so many other fun things to do at Disney World other than rides!

 If you have any expectations about wanting to get a certain number of rides done or to see a certain percentage of the park, this is why you absolutely need to have a park touring plan.